So you want to gain traction on Pinterest and increase your followers.

 When you click on one of those, it’ll take you to your Pin Activity:

 Scroll through your Pin Activity, and look in each board for your pins.
-Re-pin your pins.
+Re-pin your pins to your own boards, or group boards you’re a member of (providing the pins are relevant).

 These strategies will show Pinterest you’re physically on their platform.
 And they’ll reward you by showing your pins more often.